Oondees

 Oondees or undees are a breakfast delicacy from the Mangalore region of India.
 They are made of semolina or rice, spherical shaped and about 4 inches in diameter and have a semi-soft texture.
 They may be sweetened by adding sugar or coconut.

 Preparation

-Oondees were traditionally made by soaking and flattening rice by pounding on it.
+Oondees are traditionally made by soaking and flattening rice by pounding on it.
 However, in modern times ready-made idli rava is used instead.
 They are prepared by cooking boiling rava (semolina) with coconut, sugar, salt and traditional spices until it becomes semi-hard.
 The mass is shaped into spheres about four inches in diameter and steamed.